MartinGC94/PSRegistry/Docs/Add-RegKeyProperty.md

 String and ExpandStrings are handled like this:
 Null = Empty string
-Everything else = The result from the ToString method.
+Everything else = The result from the ToString method on the input object.

-Binary:
+Binary and None:
 Null = Empty byte array
 String = The unicode representation of the string is converted to bytes.
-Generic array = Each element is cast to int and then to byte.
-Int = The int is cast to a byte and saved in a byte array.
+Int = The int is converted to a byte and saved in a single element byte array.
+IList (lists and arrays) = Each element is converted to bytes.

 Dword or Qword:
 Null = 0

 MultiString:
 Null = Empty string array.
+String = Single element string array.
-Generic array = The ToString method is run on every element.
+IList (lists and arrays) = The ToString method is run on every element.
 Everything else except string arrays = The ToString method is run on the object and put into a single element string array.

-Unknown or None:
+Unknown:
 Null = Empty String
-Generic array where first element is an interger = Binary.
-(Every element is cast to int, then byte).
+IList (lists and arrays) where first element is a byte = Binary.
+(Every element is converted to byte).
-Generic array where first value is a string = MultiString value.
+IList (lists and arrays) where first element is a string = MultiString value.
 (ToString is run on each element).

 Every other scenario is handled automatically by the underlying [SetValue](https://docs.microsoft.com/en-us/dotnet/api/microsoft.win32.registrykey.setvalue) method.